-Flow categories can be defined hydrologically and ecologically.
-Each flow category can provide for a range of ecological roles.
-For example, a small fresh might inundate river benches that provide access to food for native fish and supports in-channel vegetation.
+Each flow category can provide for a range of ecological functions.
+For example, a small fresh might inundate river benches that provide access to food for native fish and support inchannel vegetation.
 Similarly, an overbank flow may support carbon exchange between the river and its floodplain and improve river red gum condition.
+Flow categories describe the height or level of a flow within a river channel or its extent across a floodplain (Figure 13 and Table 6).
+Flow rates for flow categories at sites across the Namoi catchment are shown in Table 8.

-An environmental water requirement (EWR) is the flow or inundation regime that a species, or group of species need to ensure its survival and persistence.
+An environmental water requirement (EWR) is the flow or inundation regime that a species, or community, needs to ensure its survival and persistence.
 It can also be the flow regime needed to meet the water requirements of a range of species in a defined geographic area.
-EWRs are based on knowledge of a species' biological and ecological requirements, such as what it needs to feed, breed, migrate and disperse.
-Meeting the full life-history needs of an aquatic organism (plant or animal) might require a combination of several different flow categories over time.
-For example, a native fish species may require a 'small fresh' as a 10-day pulse in late spring to enable movement to find suitable habitat and boost productivity and fish condition before spawning, followed by a relatively stable flow for 2-4 weeks in early summer to support nesting.
-During dry times, the same fish may require very low flows to prevent refuge pool water quality deteriorating or drying out completely.
+EWRs are based on knowledge of a species' biological and ecological needs, such as what it needs to feed, breed, disperse and migrate.

+Meeting the full life-history needs of an aquatic organism (plant or animal) typically requires a combination of several different flow categories over time.
+For example, a native fish species may require a 'small fresh' as a 10-day pulse in late winter to cue spawning, followed by a relatively stable flow for 2-4 weeks in early spring to support nesting.
+Once the fish reaches maturity (1-3 years) it may require a 'bankfull' fast-flowing river in combination with 'overbank' flows to trigger dispersal and migration.